SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 #### Install & Configure AWS CLI

-Install AWS CLI using Homebrew:
+Install the AWS CLI using Homebrew:

 ```
 brew install awscli
 ```

-Verify that the CLI was installed correctly:
+Verify that the AWS CLI was installed correctly:

 ```
 aws --version